microsoft/vscode-docs/docs/languages/cpp.md

 ### Preparing your launch.json file for debugging

 Before you can debug your app you'll need to set a few things up.
-Navigate to the Debug View (click the debug icon in the toolbar on the left-hand side of the VS Code window) then in the __Debug Panel__, click the __Settings__ icon and select *C++ Launch (GDB)*.
+Navigate to the Debug View (click the debug icon in the toolbar on the left-hand side of the VS Code window) then in the __Debug Panel__, click the __Settings__ icon and select `C++ Launch (GDB)`.
 This opens the ```launch.json``` file for editing.

 ![launch.json](images/cpp/launchjson.png)

 This file, ```launch.json```, contains configurations that tell the debugger how to interact with your app.
 Two configurations are included by default -- one that defines the properties for launching your app under GDB from VS Code, and another that defines the properties for attaching GDB to a process that's already running.
 Note that launching your app under GDB is not currently supported on OS X, for now you have to use Attach to debug OS X apps.

 At the minimum, you'll need to update the 'program' property to contain the program name and path, but you can modify other properties as well.
 You can view a tooltip that describes each property and its possible values by placing your cursor over a property.
-For more incormation about the properties inside the launch.json file and how to use them, see the VS Code [debugging documentation](/docs/editor/debugging.md).
+For more information about the properties inside the launch.json file and how to use them, see the VS Code [debugging documentation](/docs/editor/debugging.md).

 After your launch.json file is configured you're ready to start debugging, but remember that VS Code won't rebuild your program when you make changes to it between debugging sessions unless you also create a task.json file to invoke the build and set it as the preLaunchTask property in the launch.json file